September Spotlight on the Archives presents a blog about hidden stories in the Archives. To support the Archives, please donate below!

 Leontyne Price and Daisy Soros, circa 1990s / I-House Archives

 Part of the International House legacy lies in having served as an early home to many successful artists.
 The first African American soprano to debut at the Metropolitan Opera, Leontyne Price (’52), not only lived at I-House, but she also worked at the front desk.
 As the receptionist, Price created a welcoming atmosphere and was the first face that greeted Residents and guests visiting I-House.
 As a Resident, she spent her Sunday afternoons practicing arias in the Main Lounge and frequently sang at Sunday Suppers and other events.
 After graduating from Juilliard, Price served on the I-House Board of Trustees and designed and performed a series of programs to benefit the House and its Residents.
 I-House Alum Alain Peracca (’85) remembers Price’s farewell performance at I-House in 1985 and was struck by Price’s kindness, recalling that the opera singer referred to I-House and its residents “like family.”
-Other notable artists and performers who lived at I-House include visual artist Leon Polk Smith (’38), folk singer Burl Ives (’39), actor Roscoe Lee Browne (’49), operatic mezzo-soprano Shirley Verret (’58), American actress and singer, Patti LuPone (’69) and the creators of “Come From Away,” David Hein (’01) and Irene Sankhoff (’01).
-Many biographies have and will continue to be published about Leontyne Price and these other celebrated artists.
-What was it like to be in the presence and live alongside so many other artists?
-How will International House be represented in these stories?
+Other notable artists and performers who lived at I-House include visual artist Leon Polk Smith (’38), folk singer Burl Ives (’39), actor Roscoe Lee Browne (’49), operatic mezzo-soprano Shirley Verret (’58), American actress and singer, Patti LuPone (’69) and the creators of “Come From Away,” David Hein (’01) and Irene Sankhoff (’01)

 Burl Ives outside I-House with Dr. Lawrence Cardoza of Bombay, circa 1950s/ I-House Archives

-Throughout its 96 years, in addition to famous residents, I-House has also retained distinguished leadership.
-Paul A. Volcker, renowned American economist and Chair of the Federal Reserve served as the I-House Chairman of the Board from 1998-2012.
+Throughout its 96 years, in addition to famous residents, I-House has retained distinguished leadership.
+Paul A. Volcker, renowned American economist and Chair of the Federal Reserve, served as the I-House Chairman of the Board from 1998-2012.
 Volcker believed very strongly in the mission and values of I-House and its role in guiding future generations of global leaders.
 After his tenure as I-House Board Chair, Volcker continued to serve as an Honorary Trustee and sponsored a popular speaker series.
-When he passed in 2019, our Archives were not yet accessible, and I-House only received a passing note alongside the NY Times obituary.
-But as historians and economists continue to refer to ‘The Volcker Rule,” to repudiate proprietary trading, Volcker will be relevant for years to come.
-Knowing how important I-House was to him, how will future researchers account for Volcker’s commitment to I-House?
-How will his legacy at I-House be remembered?
+As historians and economists continue to refer to ‘The Volcker Rule” to repudiate proprietary trading, even after his death in 2019, Volcker will be remembered for years to come.

 Paul Volcker with the former president of Ireland Mary Robinson, and I-House President Don Cuneo, 2004/ I-House Archives